-By 2090, the West Coast is projected to have up to 10 extra days per year where maximum temperatures exceed 25˚C. The number of frosts could decrease by around 20–70 days per year.
+By 2090, the West Coast is projected to have up to 30 extra days per year where maximum temperatures exceed 25˚C. The number of frosts could decrease by around 7 to 18 days per year.

-The frequency of extreme winds over this century is likely to increase by between 2 and 5 per cent.
+The frequency of extremely windy days in the West Coast by 2090 is likely to increase by between 2 and 5 per cent.
 Changes in wind direction may lead to an increase in the frequency of westerly winds over the South Island, particularly in winter and spring.

 Overall glacier ice mass has decreased by 25 per cent over the last 60 years in New Zealand, and is expected to continue to do so into the future.
 Some of our most iconic glaciers (such as Franz Josef) have advanced in recent times.
 This is a result of more precipitation falling at their glacier heads.
 Whether these glaciers continue to advance into the future will depend on the balance between increased melting due to warmer temperatures and increased precipitation in the mountains.
 For example, one climate modelling study suggests the Franz Josef glacier may retreat approximately 5 km and lose around 38 per cent of its mass by 2100.